INSTALLING AND OPERATING THE

 Take care starting the threads, as the mating parts are plastic.

-The connection should be only slightly snug, not so much that it is difficult to remove later.
+The threaded connection should be only slightly snug, enough to maintain a rigid assembly, and not so much that it is difficult to remove later.

 - Remove the rear lens cap from the 28mm lens.